simonsanvil/lazygpt/README.md

         # this will create a new conversation in a different thread
         # forked from the main thread (thread_id=0)
-        gpt(f"What is the capital of {country}?", role="user")
+        gpt(f"What is the capital of {country}?", role="user") gpt("Thank you.", role="user", model=None)
+        # setting model=None will not trigger a response from the model

 await gpt.evaluate_async()
 # all 5 threads will be evaluated and sent to the API simultaneously (asynchronously)